- Am I automatically in the Athletic Training Program as a freshman?

 What if I want to switch majors to another health science during my freshman year?

-- Biology courses with an emphasis in anatomy are the backbone of most any Health Science major.
+- Biology courses with an emphasis in anatomy are the backbone of most any Health Science major's education.
 You will have classes at WJU that emphasize anatomy, but having a solid base in the field from classes in high school could make the transition to college much smoother.

 What if I want to switch my major to AT during my freshman year from another major?
 Can I still qualify to enter the program?